Cookies on this website

 Neural computational mechanism of compositional generalization

-It has been well established that humans are capable of repurposing learned knowledge to facilitate novel applications, i.e. generalization of learned knowledge.
-My DPhil project aims to study the theory of compositional generalization and how to better facilitate learning and generalization in humans.
-I am working under the supervision of Professor Chris Summerfield and Professor Miriam Klein-Flugge.
-We use neural networks as computational models combined with neural imaging techniques to provide a mechanistic account of compositional generalization.
+It has been well established that humans are capable of repurposing learned knowledge to facilitate novel applications, i.e. generalisation of learned knowledge.
+My research concerns the neural mechanisms underlying compositional generalisation.
+This is a continuation of my prior PhD work with Professor Chris Summerfield and Professor Miriam Klein-Flugge.
+We use neural networks as computational models combined with neural imaging techniques to provide a mechanistic account of compositional generalisation.

-Prior to my DPhil at EP, I did my master's study and worked as a research assistant in social neuroscience at the State Key Laboratory of Cognitive Neuroscience and Learning (hereafter referred to as the Laboratory) at Beijing Normal University.
+Prior to my DPhil at EP, I did my master's studies and worked as a research assistant in social neuroscience at the State Key Laboratory of Cognitive Neuroscience and Learning at Beijing Normal University.